ziflex/ibeacon-tracker/README.md

 * in `registry` section create new entry specifying `name`, `uuid`, `major` and `minor`.
 * add subscribers which should be notified (**every subscriber should be specified as REST API method**).
 * click `save`.

+After registration app will start sending notifications when the ibeacon is found and/or lost.

+By default, the RESTful API method recieves event name, uuid, major and minor numbers.
+If ``GET`` method is used, arguments are passed as query parameters.

+Default behvaiour can be overridden.

 ## Further Reading / Useful Links